-When the control switch is pressed and held in the Stop position for more than 2 seconds, the Controller energizes the fuel pump and turns on the status indicator for as long as Stop is held.
+Prime: Press and hold Stop for more than 2 seconds.
+The Controller energizes the fuel pump and turns on the status indicator as long as Stop is held.

 Note: Beginning Spec F, Stop must be released if stopping the genset and reapplied to prime.